NeuroDataDesign/eeg-panda-s17f18/docs/nkumar14/papers/kcca.md

 - Translates into an eigenvalue equation
 - Kernel equation uses Legrange multipliers and regularization

-- Presents a mathematical repreentation of problem, need other references for simpler solution
+- Presents a mathematical representation of problem, need other references for simpler solution

 ### Significance to Us